atharhasan/simple_shell/README.md

 **Fork a Child Process: Use fork to create a child process that will execute the command.**

-**Execute Commands: In the child process, use exec functions (like execl, execvp, etc.) to run the specified command with its arguments.**
+**Execute Commands: In the child process, use exec functions (like execl, execve, etc.) to run the specified command with its arguments.**

 **Wait for Child: In the parent process, use wait or waitpid to wait for the child process to finish.**